kenjpais/web-page-summarizer-ai/README.md

 ./run_scraper_tests.sh

-To just use the scraper and disable summary generation, you can set SUMMARIZE_ENABLED flag as False.
+To just use the scraper and disable summary generation, set SUMMARIZE_ENABLED flag as False.